 Open your BECU Early Saver Youth Account by following these steps:

-- Visit the BECU website, click the Everyday banking tab, then Youth savings.
+- From BECU’s website, click the Everyday banking tab, then Youth savings.

 - Click Open an account.